 When an issue is created and submitted into Jira, it must have values in the required fields.
-You must identify required fields, optional fields, and values by consulting your Jira administrator.
+You will need to identify required fields, optional fields, and values by consulting your Jira administrator.

-You can also run the Jira Integration executable in GET_METADATA mode to identify needed fields.
+You can also run the Jira Integration executable with the GET_METADATA mode to identify needed fields.
 The output file includes details about projects, fields, and values from your Jira instance.